 At the time of writing dogs travelling from Hull to Rotterdam must be kept in the on-board kennels which are charged at £22 each way.
 Dover to Calais costs £15 each way, while Hull to Zeebrugge costs £22 each way.
 Assistance dogs travel free.

 It is free to transport dogs, though they must remain within your vehicle or on the outer decks at all times and are not permitted within the vessel.

 Dogs, cats and other small animals can be transported for free.
 There are no on-board kennels so your pet should be confined to your vehicle, though Wightlink does maintain a pet-friendly lounge area.
 Should your pet remain in your vehicle, whilst you are on the deck, you will not be able to return to your pet whilst the crossing is in progress

 While not a ferry, taking your dog abroad along the Channel Tunnel is arguably one of the most practical solutions due to the short journey time.
 Additionally, the Eurotunnel offers dedicated exercise areas for dog owners (and their pets!).

-Dogs, cats and ferrets may be transported with a pet passport for £18 each way.
+Dogs, cats and ferrets may be transported with the relevant pet travel documents for £22 each way.
 Most other small pets such as rodents, cage birds, reptiles and amphibians are free.
 All pets must remain locked in your car during the journey.

 At PBS Pet Travel, our years of experience have helped us facilitate pet transport across the globe.
 Should a ferry trip be in mind, contact us!
 We can help ensure the smooth, careful and safe transportation of your furry friends to your chosen destination.